martpie/museeks/README.md

 - Fork and clone
 - Master is usually unstable, checkout to a tag to have a stable state of the app

-- Install the latest version of electron either by running `npm install -g electron` or downloading the latest release available [here](https://github.com/electron/electron/releases) and just drop the app on `resources/` folder.
-- You can use electron now with `electron [electronapp-dir]` command if you installed electron using npm or by running your downloaded electron.

-- `npm install && npm run dev` then run in a separate terminal `electron .`
+- `npm install && npm run dev` then run in a separate terminal `npm run museeks:debug`
 - `npm run dev` will watch for file changes using Webpack which will recompile JSX and SASS files.

-- Enable dev mode in the app in the settings view to show DevTools

 Please respect a few rules:

 - Before making complex stuff, don't hesitate to open an issue first to discuss about it
 - Make the code readable and comment if needed
-- Make sure `npm run lint` passes
+- Make sure `npm run lint:sass && npm run lint:js` passes

 Then open a PR :)